rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

+### CreatedDate, ModifiedDate, PublishedDate
+Show the date of various objects

+format
+:	the format of the date according to [PHP date() function](http://php.net/date) *defaults to n/j/y*
+: if set to "relative", returns time ago such as "5 seconds ago" : if set to "gmdate", returns a GMT date in PHP date format 'Y-M-d h:i A' (see using `{EventList}` in the ActivityStream)

+### LikeLink
+Add a link to like a specific item

+likeText
+:	the text to show when the item hasn't yet been liked by the viewer *defaults to "Like"*

+unlikeText
+:	the text to show when the item has been liked by the viewer *defaults to "Unlike"*

+class
+:	the class to give the `<a>` tag

+### RepostLink
+Add a link to repost a specific item

+repostText
+:	the text to show when the item hasn't yet been reposted by the viewer *defaults to "Repost"*

+unrepostText
+:	the text to show when the item has been reposted by the viewer *defaults to "Unrepost"*

+class
+:	the class to give the `<a>` tag

+### SecureEmail
+Securely put a mailto: link in a theme

+address (*required*)
+:	the email address

+text
+:	the text inside the `<a>` tag *defaults to address*

 ### StoreItemAddToCartLink
 Creates a link that, when clicked, will add the store item to the user's cart on StageBloc